 In addition to state taxes, your LLC is responsible for paying federal taxes.
 The taxes collected by the IRS depend on your LLC’s status, as documented through your tax ID.
 For example, the IRS taxes a single-member company as a sole proprietorship and multi-member LLCs are taxed as a partnership.

 If you need help navigating the tax requirements for your New Hampshire LLC, contact the professionals at LLC Formations so we can provide you with an overview of what to expect after your.

 Forming a Foreign LLC New Hampshire

-To register as a foreign LLC, complete the Application for Registration as a Foreign Limited Liability Company.
+To register as a foreign LLC, complete the Application for Registration as a foreign limited liability company.
 You must pay the filing fee and send it via mail.
-Included with your application and fee must be a good standing or certificate of legal existence from your LLC’s home state.
+Be sure to include your filing fee and your Certificate of Good Standing or Certificate of Formation from your LLC’s home state.

-You should still complete the necessary steps to forming an LLC such as a business name search.
-If the name of your existing LLC isn’t available, create a new business name to use in New Hampshire.
-You’ll need to file the fee and Trade Name Registration application with the secretary of state.
+You should still complete the necessary steps for forming an LLC, such as an LLC name search.
+If the name of your existing LLC isn’t available, you’ll need to create a new company name to be used in New Hampshire.
+In addition, you’ll need to file the fee and Trade Name Registration application with the Secretary of State.